Su23-CS5008-Online-Lionelle/.github/profile/README.md

 ## General Policies

-### 5.2 Digital Etiquette (netiquette)
+### Digital Etiquette (netiquette)
 For much of what we do, even as face-to-face interactions become possible again, a primary form of communication in the modern world, especially in CS, is the written word.
-Because this means you are missing body language cues and immediate feedback from your ”listener”, it is very important to understand some common rules for good online etiquette: (adapted slightly from [7 Rules for Online Etiquette](https://achievevirtual.org/7-rules-for-online-etiquette/))
+Because this means you are missing body language cues and immediate feedback from your "listener", it is very important to understand some common rules for good online etiquette: (adapted slightly from [7 Rules for Online Etiquette](https://achievevirtual.org/7-rules-for-online-etiquette/))

 1. **Be respectful.** While it is easier to say hurtful or disrespectful things without standing face-to-face with someone, it is important to remember that your classmates and instructors are real people who are affected by the words you say and write.
 It is essential to keep in mind the feelings and opinions of others.
 If you wouldn’t say it to someone’s face, you shouldn’t say it online either.
 2. **Be aware of strong language, all caps, and exclamation points.** It is easy for written text to be misread and misunderstood.
 Have you ever sent a text message with good intention but your recipient thought you were being rude?
 If so, then you’ve experienced this firsthand.
 By being aware of strong language, you can identify potential confusions before sending messages.
 Tip: Read everything out loud before you send it.